mohit-nagaraj/linkedin-automation/README.md

 ## Caution

-- Respect LinkedIn’s terms and local laws.
+- Respect LinkedIn's terms and local laws.
 - UI selectors on LinkedIn change often; locators may need tweaks.
 - Use responsibly and consider rate limiting for large-scale operations.